10 – Every Picture Tells A Story

 # 1 – “(I Know) I’m Losing You”

 If there ever was a song that Rod Stewart recorded on one of his solo albums that defined Rod Stewart’s rock and roll heart. it was the classic Rod Stewart recording of “(I Know) I’m Losing You.”
-Just listen to the great guitar work and interplay between Ronnie Wood and Rod Stewart.
+Just listen to the great guitar work and interplay between the future Rolling Stone Ronnie Wood and Rod Stewart.
 Two great musicians portraying why they were one of the best pairs in rock and roll.